MekhyW/CookieBaker-AI/README.md

 # CookieBaker-AI

-Conversational and command execution Intelligence for Cookiebot and Dynamo projects
+Conversational and command execution Intelligence for Cookiebot and Dynamo projects.
+Refer to the documentation page for more information (https://mekhyw.github.io/CookieBaker-AI/)

 ## Project outline: